wa1tnr/CamelForth-SAMD51-SAMD21/README.md

 Firmware is uploaded on the usual target USB port - CP2104 is only for the project itself (during runtime).
-During development, is is usual to run two USB cables; one for CP2104 and the other directly to the target (to accomplish firmware upload using the bossac tool).
+During development, it is usual to run two USB cables; one for CP2104 and the other directly to the target (to accomplish firmware upload using the bossac tool).